joey12725/st-repeating-field-group/README.md

 st.write(rows)
 ```

-### Advanced Usage with Conditional Fields
+### Advanced Usage with Conditional Fields and Range Slider

 You can use the `only_show_if` parameter to conditionally display fields based on the values of other fields in the same group.
-Here's an example:
+Here's an example that also includes a range slider:

 ```python
 import streamlit as st